ardatan/graphql-tools/CONTRIBUTING.md

 ### Responding to issues

-In addition to reporting issues, a great way to contribute to Apollo is to respond to other peoples' issues and try to identify the problem or help them work around it.
+In addition to reporting issues, a great way to contribute is to respond to other peoples' issues and try to identify the problem or help them work around it.
 If you’re interested in taking a more active role in this process, please go ahead and respond to issues.
-And don't forget to say "Hi" on Apollo Slack!

 ### Small bug fixes